-Trusted & Reliable Biohazard Disposal Services in El Paso, TX
+Trusted & Reliable Biohazardous Waste Disposal Services in El Paso, TX

 Biohazardous waste poses a danger to people who come into contact with it, including workers and patients.
 It is also referred to as infectious waste because the substance is potentially infected with harmful agents or pathogens deemed a threat to public health.
 These types of biohazardous wastes are produced in healthcare facilities, hospitals, and doctor’s offices that deal with regulated medical waste.

-By choosing Mediwaste Disposal for all your biohazardous waste and medical waste disposal needs, you’ll ensure your facility is safely discarding these dangerous materials.
+By choosing Mediwaste Disposal for all your biohazardous waste disposal needs, you’ll ensure your facility is safely discarding these dangerous materials.
 If you’re in the Southwest region and you require expert biohazard disposal services, then give us a call!

 Categories and Classes of Biohazard Waste

 Since 1988, the treatment and disposal of medical waste have been regulated by state environmental and health departments.
 Every state has a different state environmental protection agency that outlines regulations.
 Generally, however, there are different types of biohazardous wastes produced in healthcare and animal care facilities that include:

 Solid biohazardous waste includes non-sharp materials that are contaminated or potentially contaminated with infectious diseases or animal specimens.
 This can include, but is not limited to, the following: